-To start with, let’s learn some vocabulary relating to a computer’s physical parts.
+To start with, let’s learn some Japanese vocabulary relating to a computer’s physical parts.
 Before you turn on a computer, you’ll come across a number of different pieces of hardware.
 Here’s a list:

 You might notice that many of these words are katakana and based off of English words.
 As you’ll see in this article, this is very common when it comes to computing related vocabulary.
 This makes learning these words an easier task.

-You might also notice that there are separate words for PC and computer.
+You might also notice that in Japanese there are separate words for PC and computer.
 Both can be used interchangeably in most situations, but PC technically refers to one’s private computer, whilst computer is more commonly used in the workplace.

 Lastly, let’s learn some general computing terms.
 These are common enough that any adult in Japan should be able to read and understand them, especially those who work with computers.